SforAiDl/vformer/README.md

 - Contains implementations of prominent ViT architectures broken down into modular components like encoder, attention mechanism, and decoder
 - Makes it easy to develop custom models by composing components of different architectures
-- Utilities for visualizing attention using techniques such as gradient rollout
+- Contains utilities for visualizing attention maps of models using techniques such as gradient rollout

 ## Installation